samblenny/feather-tft-gamepad/README.md

 # Feather TFT Gamepad

-This demonstrates a visual USB gamepad tester using using an Adafruit USB Host Featherwing, an ESP32-S3 TFT Feather, and sprites created in Krita.
+This demonstrates a visual USB gamepad tester using using an Adafruit USB Host FeatherWing, an ESP32-S3 TFT Feather, and sprites created in Krita.

 ![Feather TFT dev board with USB gamepad and a sprite-based gamepad tester display](feather-tft-gamepad.jpeg)